Learn to Scuba Dive in the Crystal Clear waters of Australia’s Great Barrier Reef

 We believe there is no better place in the world to learn to scuba dive than the Great Barrier Reef.
 All locations that Reef Encounter visits have clear, confined, calm and shallow lagoon areas that are perfect for scuba dive training.
 We believe that completing your entire scuba diving course in the ocean – as opposed to the first half in a swimming pool – produces more confident and experienced divers by the end of our training program.

 What is an Open Water Course?

 An Open Water Course is the first official step in scuba diving training, where you will learn all the fundamentals to help you become a confident scuba diver.
-No prior scuba experience is necessary and upon successful completion of the course you will receive an Open Water Diver license; which is a lifelong, internationally recognized scuba diving rating and can be used anywhere around the globe.
+No prior scuba experience is necessary and upon successful completion of the course you will receive an Open Water Diver license; which is a lifelong, internationally recognised scuba diving rating and can be used anywhere around the globe.

 Why should I choose Reef Encounter to learn to scuba dive?